 9.8 feet per second (3 meters per second) in P-Mode

-If the Phantom 4 Pro is flown at the optimum speed 12 mph (19.3 km/h) in calm conditions, this gives 30 minutes of flight time.
+The Phantom 4 Pro range if flown at the optimum speed of 12 mph (19.3 km/h) in calm conditions, will give 30 minutes of flight time.
 So, the Phantom 4 Pro V2 flight range will be approximately 6 miles (9.65 km) without wind.

 Now, that is flying for 30 minutes straight out.
 So you need to come back to your home point so you are looking at flying for a distance of around 3 miles (4.8 km) before turning back.

 NOTE: It is never a good idea to push your drone to the limit of its flight range, video transmission range or to the max of the its battery.
 This can cause your drone to crash or get lost.
 It is also not great for the nerves.

 The Phantom 4 Pro use both GPS and GLONASS, so the quadcopter connects to many satellites.
 The dual satellite system is used by the Phantom 4 Pro to assist with precision flying, precise hovering, return to home and much more.

 To fly your quadcopter safely, it is important to have a strong GPS signal, which is why dual satellite systems are the best.

 The Phantom 4 Pro V2 max height limit is 3.73 miles (6 km) above sea level.